conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 For more information on conda-forge wide package pins, please refer to :ref:`globally_pinned_packages`.

-Please open a :term:`PR` and/or issues there if you think a pin needs to be advanced.
+Please open a :term:`PR` and/or issues there if you think any of the pins needs to be advanced.
 For more information on updating globally pinned packages, please refer to :ref:`update_pins`.

 Documentation
 -------------